 #8 – Penang Food and Its Food Festivals

 Penang hosts several food festivals.
 Some are religious-based, while others celebrate the local food culture.

 In April 2017, Penang hosted for the first time the International Food Festival.
 For 16 days, Penang celebrated its food heritage from street food to fine dining experiences.

 If your travels take you to Penang on September 1st and 2nd.
 Join the Penang Street Food festival that celebrates its widely acclaimed street food.

-In additional to these festivals dedicated to food, Penang also celebrates the Nine Emperor Gods Festival an annual Taoist celebration held from the first day to the ninth day of the lunar month.
-For nine days, devotees observes a vegetarian diet to cleanse their body and soul.
+In addition to these festivals dedicated to food, Penang also celebrates the Nine Emperor Gods Festival an annual Taoist celebration held from the first day to the ninth day of the lunar month.
+For nine days, devotees observe a vegetarian diet to cleanse their bodies and soul.